-Rome is a top travel destination in Italy with many top attractions.
+Rome, the Eternal City, is a top travel destination in Italy with many interesting attractions.
 Today's Rome, Roma, is a vibrant and lively city with reminders of its past everywhere.
-In Rome you will encounter ancient monuments, medieval and Renaissance buildings and fountains, and great museums.
+The visitor encounters ancient monuments, medieval and Renaissance buildings and fountains, and great museums.
 Rome is the capital of modern Italy and boasts many fine restaurants and cafes, good nightlife, and lively streets and squares.
-Although its a huge city, the historic center is fairly compact.
+Although it's a huge city, the historic center is fairly compact.

 Transportation to Rome:

 The best way to arrive in Rome is by train.
-The main station, Stazione Termini is close to the historic center of Rome.
+The main station, Stazione Termini is close to the historic center.
 There are several outlying stations, too.
 You can also arrive by bus near Termini station or in Piazzale Tiburtina in front of the Tiburtina train station.
-Rome's airport Fiumicino is a major international airport and visitors from the United States often arrive here.
-You can take a train into Rome from the airport.
+The main airport, Fiumicino, is a major international airport and visitors from the United States often arrive here.
+You can take a train into the city from the airport (see Fiumicino to Rome transportation).
 You'll probably want to avoid driving in Rome.

 Public Transportation in Rome:

 There is a tourist office in the train station that can help you find a hotel and gives out maps and information.
 Most staff at tourist offices speak English.
-The main office is on Via Parigi near the Piazza della Republica.
+The main office is on Via Parigi near the Piazza della Republica and there are tourist offices near several of the main attractions.

-During the summer there are music and cultural festivals.
+During the summer there are many music and cultural events.
 The Festa di San Giovanni, June 23-24, is an important festival with dancing, music, and food.
-Around Christmas, there are nativity scenes in many churches and there are religious festivals and processions during the week before Easter as well.
-The Spanish steps are a good place to go for the Spring Festival in April.
+Around Christmas, there are nativity scenes in many churches and a big Christmas market in Piazza Navona (see Christmas in Rome).
+Rome is a top place to celebrate New Year's Eve and there's a big party in Piazza del Popolo.
+There are religious festivals and processions during the week before Easter both in the city and at the Vatican.
+See Rome Month by Month to find top events during your visit.

 Pickpockets in Rome: